SPoovathumkadavil/Syvio-Detrola/LIT/Comp. 1/Comp 1 - Split.md

 ## Evidence 2 with Lead-In

-Clauses formed under the treaty were in favor of bot
+One of the more impactful clauses of the treaty was to provide the Delawares statehood and equal representation in government.